 I also wanted to find an absolutely stunning dress for the shots inside...ala J'Aton Couture.

-Just as my sewing career was about to kick off (sarcasm with a hint of 'we'll never know'), my friend told me about a really cool vintage store that I should check out so the next day I headed to Tum Vintage and found SO many amazing things!
+Just as my sewing career was about to kick off (much sarcasm), my friend told me about a really cool vintage store that I should check out, so the next day I headed to Tum Vintage and found SO many amazing things!
 More material plus an absolutely beautiful silver floor length dress that I decided would be perfect.

-I met the owner aka amazing fashion designer and dress maker Jonathan Pampling and told him what I was doing, showed him my inspiration pics and told him that I'd bought a bunch of material.
+I met the owner Jonathan Pampling ,who I found out is an amazing fashion designer, and told him about my project, showing him my inspiration pics and told him that I'd bought a bunch of material.

-To cut a long story short, the material ended up in the incredibly capable hands of Athan and became the amazing piece in the pic above.
+To cut a long story short, (pun intended) the material ended up in the incredibly capable hands of Athan and became the amazing piece in the pic above.